rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 It is well known that given $d+1$ evaluations, an evaluation domain,
 $\vec{p^{(e)}} := [ p^{(e)}_1, \dots, p^{(e)}_{d+1} ]$, of a polynomial
-$p(X)$, you can reconstruct the polynomial using lagrange interpolation:
+$p(X)$, you can reconstruct the polynomial using Lagrange interpolation:

 $$p(X) = \lagrange(\vec{p^{(e)}})$$